Xapier14/action-api/README.md

    ```
    Supply a `maxAccessLevel` parameter to limit the maximum access level of the new user.
    If not supplied, the new user will have an access level of `0`.
+1. Change the password of the admin account to something more secure.

 ## Progress